 A good pitch is clear, emphasizes your passion and expresses a need.
 All contestants must include what they plan to use the prize winnings for and how it will advance his/her venture.

-The pitch is no longer than 1 minute and 30 seconds – 90 seconds total.
+The pitch should be no longer than 3 minutes in total.
 Please prepare a concise and detailed pitch for your product/service business.

 The judging rubric will not be released, but the judges will evaluate on concept feasibility, how well the company solves a problem, “investability,” and the individual’s enthusiasm for the idea.